The Intersection of CEO Credibility and Social Media

 A recent study of U.S. employees found that 70% expect a “CEO to act as the face of the company.”
 Additionally, the same study stated that 65% felt it was important for “CEOs to actively communicate about their company on social media.”

 Some CEOs might see social media, thought leadership, and activism as risky business.
-But a recent article about CEOs and societal impact said that isn’t the case, saying, “Social impact isn’t bad for business.
+But a recent article about CEOs and societal impact indicated that isn’t the case, saying, “Social impact isn’t bad for business.
 It’s the future of business.”
 From Nike to Starbucks and Unilever to Ben & Jerry’s, we’re seeing brands take stands on societal issues that result in a positive business impact.
-And CEOs are being called on to lead the way both from an internal and external perspective.
+And CEOs are being called on to lead the way, both from an internal and external perspective.
 For example, Unilever’s most sustainable brands outpaced the rest of its business by nearly 50% in 2018.
-And the organization’s CEO Alan Jope continues to externally push for sustainability around the world with tweets about creating economic empowerment in Rwanda and new, environmentally friendly packaging.
+And the organization’s then-CEO Alan Jope continued to externally push for sustainability around the world with tweets about creating economic empowerment in Rwanda and new, environmentally friendly packaging.

 Of course, an executive digital presence that utilizes social media for thought leadership doesn’t happen overnight.
 Executive thought leadership demands a coordinated effort.
 Taking the next step requires a CEO to be purposeful in creating a strategy for digital content, where having a knowledgeable team of social media professionals can pay dividends.